Patreon/patreon-wordpress/readme.txt

 It is  difficult to protect videos due the intensive bandwidth requirements of hosting video  and having to rely on third parties such as Youtube or Vimeo.
 Youtube allows you to set videos to ‘private’ but Vimeo offers extra controls by only allowing videos to be played on specific domains.
 Visit this guide to [protecting your video content with Vimeo](https://help.vimeo.com/hc/en-us/articles/224817847-Privacy-settings-overview).

 == Upgrade Notice ==

+= 1.5.5 =

+* Added no cache headers to gated/locked images so browsers and ISPs will be less prone to caching them.
+This would address issues with images appearing locked/unlocked despite being in the opposite state.
+* Added an option to allow hiding login with Patreon button in WP login page and login forms.
+Does not impact login - users can still unlock/login via Patreon even if the button is hidden.
+* Added caching to getPatreonUser function.
+Will cache last 50 Patreon users' info when queried.
+This will speed up user listings and will reduce load on the api.
+* getPatreonUser function now accepts $user object as parameter.
+You can now query different users' Patreon info as opposed to only the current user.
+This will help custom code and 3rd party plugins to do mass user processing to distribute benefits at WP sites.

 = 1.5.4 =